NetForge: A Programmable Substrate for Bottleneck-Centric Network Data Generation: Data Evaluation

 \subsection{Experimental Setup}

-\smartparagraph{Learning problem and model.} We consider the transmission time prediction problem and the Fugu model~\cite{puffer}.
-This model takes the vector of sizes and actual transmission times of the past eight chunks, as well as internal TCP statistics, to infer the transmission time.
+\smartparagraph{Learning problem and model.} We consider the transmission-time prediction problem for adaptive bitrate (ABR) streaming.
+Following prior work~\cite{puffer}, we use the Fugu model, which predicts the next chunk's transmission time from the past eight chunks (sizes and observed times) and TCP statistics---a task that directly dictates ABR algorithms~\cite{puffer, kairosVideoStreaming, a2br} decision-making.